Major Requirements (SF State Bulletin: Degree Requirements)

 |When should I first meet with my major department?||

-Freshmen – Any time during 2nd semester to plan enrollment for their sophomore year (core classes).
+Freshmen – Any time during 2nd semester to plan enrollment for your sophomore year (core classes).

 |Does this major require any pre-work from me before I attend orientation or register for classes?||There are no requirements, but we strongly encourage transfer students to meet with a faculty advisor ASAP.|